I love the look of my tongue piercing, but I wish I had known this kind of information before getting pierced.

 - Rinse regularly.
 First off, you should regularly rinse out your mouth with mouthwash after you get pierced.
 Any antimicrobial or antibacterial alcohol-free mouth rinse should do.
-My piercer recommended the "yellow" Listerine, which tastes horrible, but definitely gets the job done.
+My piercer recommended the "yellow" Listerine, which tastes horrible, but it definitely gets the job done.

 - Don't touch it.
 Oral piercings benefit from the presence of what is known as friendly bacteria, which live in the mouth and protect it from external infection.
 Still, you should avoid touching your new piercing as much as possible, at least until after it heals.

 - Don't over-rinse.
 Regular rinsing with saline or an anti-septic/non-alcoholic mouthwash will definitely help reduce the risks of infection.
-However over-using mouthwash can kill the natural bacteria, specifically making your tongue turn white on the surface.
+However, over-using mouthwash can kill the natural bacteria, specifically making your tongue turn white on the surface.

 - Don't use alcohol or peroxide!
-When cleaning the outside of it (washing your hands with anti-bacterial soap first!) it is best to use warm water and a cotton swab.
+When cleaning the outside of it (washing your hands with anti-bacterial soap first!), it is best to use warm water and a cotton swab.
 Do not use alcohol or peroxide!
 Instead, apply some antimicrobial or germicidal soap to the area and the jewelry, and move the jewelry back and forth.